bluehalo/ngx-leaflet/README.md

 Each element will have a ```leafletLayer``` input binding, which will result in the layer being added to the map.

 For more details, you should check out the *Layers and ngFor* demo.

-### Working with Leaflet Events
-Often, you'll want to make changes based on a map click or other Leaflet interaction.
-As described in [A Note About Change Detection](#A Note About Change Detection), you'll probably need to ensure change detection happens as expected.
-This is by design and a common thing to deal with when using third party libraries and Angular.

 ### Getting a Reference to the Map